 The trader (owner) will manage his/her products by:

-Selecting the Product he/she wants to manage
+Selecting the Product he/she wants to manage (left clicking on the product).

-Then, selecting the volume and the rate components of his choice.
+Then, the users will input the volume and the rate components of their choice.

 For the rate, the trader will need to fill in the individual components that make up the rate: Reservation, Commodity, Surcharges, GRI, and Fuel percentage.
 The system will then sum the parts and come up with the rate.